 3. The College Judicial Board shall be responsible for counting the ballots and announcing the results of the Primary Elections of Senators and student body representatives.

 4. At no time shall the election process exceed a period of three calendar weeks.

 5. The newly elected sophomore members shall be invited to attend meetings for process observation and shall become official student government officers the first day of the summer term after their elections.
 Freshmen members become official student government officers the first meeting after their election.

 6. The Student Government Association should make the decision of the necessity for a primary election.

-7. Two weeks before any election is to be held, the office of the Associate VP of Student Development Services must publicize that candidate application forms for Student Government offices are available.
-The completed candidate application forms are to be turned in to the Associate VP of Student Development Services who will check the qualifications and forward them to the Judicial Board to prepare the ballot.
+7. Two weeks before any election is to be held, the Office of Student Affairs must publicize that candidate application forms for Student Government offices are available.
+The completed candidate application forms are to be turned in to the Office of Student Affairs who will check the qualifications and forward them to the Judicial Board to prepare the ballot.

 8. A sealed ballot box shall be made available in a convenient supervised location.
 The box is to be locked in the Student Development Services Office after the polls are closed.